Haris Rauf: Domestic career

-When Rauf was a student in the Islamabad Model College for Boys I-8/3 he was more interested in football than cricket, helping his school lift the football trophy and being declared the best player of the tournament.
-He joined the cricket team of International Islamic University, Islamabad, and when its coach asked him to attend the Lahore Qalandars trials to be held in Gujranwala in September 2017, he was initially reluctant.
-However, he agreed and was spotted by Aaqib Javed, who pushed him to play cricket in Australia, after which he was selected for Lahore Qalandars for the 2018 Abu Dhabi T20 Trophy, which also marked his domestic career debut.
+In 2018, Rauf was selected for Lahore Qalandars for the 2018 Abu Dhabi T20 Trophy, which also marked his domestic career debut.

 In March 2019, Rauf was named in Baluchistan's squad for the 2019 Pakistan Cup.
 He made his List A debut for Baluchistan in the 2019 Pakistan Cup on 2 April 2019.
 In September 2019, he was named in Northern's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 He made his first-class debut for Northern in the 2019–20 Quaid-e-Azam Trophy on 28 September 2019.
 In October 2019, the Pakistan Cricket Board (PCB) named him as one of the six players to watch ahead of the 2019–20 National T20 Cup tournament.

 In December 2019, after originally only being in Australia to play for the Glenorchy Magpies in Tasmanian Grade Cricket, he joined the Melbourne Stars for 2019-20 Big Bash League season as a replacement for Dale Steyn who was injured.
 He took a five-wicket haul in his second match against the Hobart Hurricanes.
 On 8 January 2020, he took a hat-trick against the Sydney Thunder, becoming the first Pakistani and first Melbourne Stars bowler to do so in the BBL, with one delivery bowled at 151.3 km/h.
 On 16 February 2019, he took 4 for 23 and help Lahore Qalandars to win against Karachi Kings.

 In December 2021, Rauf was signed by Yorkshire County Cricket Club to play in the 2022 cricket season in England.